I'm Natalie -

 I know what it feels like to be performing well while privately questioning whether you're still heading in the right direction.
 I know how long someone can keep that feeling compartmentalised before it starts leaking into the other areas of their life.

 When a client describes their situation, I'm not mapping it against a framework in my head.
 I'm recognising it.
-That's a different kind of knowing - and it changes what I'm able to see.
+That's a different kind of knowing, and it changes what I'm able to see.

 At the start of 2025, I left Google to build Neverdrift full-time.